mozilla-releng/releng-rfcs/rfcs/0042-bugzilla-and-jira.md

 #### Short-term planning is also a separate conversation

-In this RFC, we are willing to solve one problem: where should daily engineering work should be filed on?
-While the answer has an impact on the way RelEng tracks and plans short-term work, this is not the only parameter to take into account.
+Work that takes 2 weeks or more is going to be filed on Jira (see below).
+In this RFC, we are willing to solve one problem: where should engineering work should be filed on?
+While the answer has an impact on the way RelEng tracks and plans work that takes less than 2 weeks, this is not the only parameter to take into account.

 For context, the Release Engineering tried Scrum/Kanban planning on [RELENG](https://mozilla-hub.atlassian.net/browse/RELENG).
 We stopped about a year and a half ago.
 Therefore, if we want to adjust our current way of planning short-term, it's going to be a bigger conversation which will involve:
  * current habits,